-We have continued the tradition of lefse as we have grown a new generation and we all love lefse!
-What’s not to love about potatoes, flour, butter and sugar!
-Last time we made lefse, my mom, daughters, nephew and nieces all pitched in to help with the rolling and cooking – and eating!
+We have continued the tradition of lefse as we have grown a new generation and they have learned how to make lefse and continue to love eating lefse!
+What’s not to love about potatoes, flour, butter, and sugar?
+The last time we made lefse, my mom, daughters, nephew, and nieces all pitched in to help with the rolling and cooking – and eating of course!

 So easy, you can relax while waiting for it to cook!

 One of the keys to how to make lefse with mashed potatoes is to make really good mashed potatoes to start with.
 Russet potatoes that have been mashed with half and half, butter, and salt and then put through a ricer will be the very best start for your lefse recipe.
 I’m sure you could alter the best lefse recipe and make it dairy-free, but you might want to look for a different recipe if that’s your goal. 🙂

 So for the best lefse recipe, you will need really good mashed potatoes, flour, and some sugar.
 That’s it.
 Simple ingredients.